drae/k8s-home-ops/README.md

 Recovery is performed via a `task`, see `task volsync:restore`.
 One off backups can be performed using `task volsync:snapshot` - note that one off backups are still subject to the retention period for the _replicationsource_!
 Example, if you have retention set to "retain one per day", performing a one-off backup will replace any other backup performed that day (scheduled or otherwise).

-✳️ When doing a restore you have two choices in how the snapshot to be recovered is selected, either "recover the previous X snapshot" or "recover after a given date/time".
-This is changed in the volsync taskfile, see [/.taskfiles/volsync/templates/recplicationdestination.tmpl.yaml](https://github.com/drae/k8s-home-ops/tree/main/.taskfiles/volsync/templates/recplicationdestination.tmpl.yaml) - as noted in the comments.
+✳️ When doing a restore you have two choices for how the snapshot to be recovered is selected, either "recover the previous X snapshot" or "recover after a given date/time".
+This can be changed in the volsync taskfile, see [/.taskfiles/volsync/templates/recplicationdestination.tmpl.yaml](https://github.com/drae/k8s-home-ops/tree/main/.taskfiles/volsync/templates/recplicationdestination.tmpl.yaml) - as noted in the comments in the file.

 ✳️ When doing a cluster (re-)install volsync will do an initial backup of the associated persistent volumes.
-Thus, if using the "restore the last X snapshot" option you probably want to set the `previous=` value as "2".
-This will skip the just produced automatic backup which likely contains initial or perhaps no data.
-There is an open issue on this [Option to NOT run backup as soon as replicationsource is applied to the cluster#627](https://github.com/backube/volsync/issues/627).
-The current "workaround" for this used by most is volsync's replicationdestiation (volume populator) feature.
-This immediately restores the last backup on creation, a backup is still subsequently performed but at least it is from the restored data!
+If you were to immediately restore the volume using the last backup it would obviously would not contain the correct data.
+Thus, if using the "restore the last X snapshot" option you probably want to set the `previous=` value as "2", to restore the previous bar one backup.
+There is an open issue on this: "[Option to NOT run backup as soon as replicationsource is applied to the cluster#627](https://github.com/backube/volsync/issues/627)".
+The current "workaround" for this used by most is volsync's _replicationdestination_ feature.
+When first creating the pvc, if a backup exists it will immediately attempt to restore it.
+A new backup is still subsequently performed but at least it will be from the just restored data!

 ## 👍 Thanks